-The niqab and burqa are face covering clothing whereby the niqab leaves the eyes uncovered and the burqa does cover the eyes.
-The niqab and burqa are mostly worn by Muslim women who base their choice of clothing on strict interpreted verses from the Quran.1 There are also more mild interpretations of those verses that don't prescribe the wearing of face and eye covering clothing.2 The thought however which these verses propagate is that the covering of the body withholds men from a lustful disposition towards the regarded wearers.
+The niqab and the burqa are face covering clothings whereby the niqab leaves the eyes uncovered and the burqa does cover the eyes.
+The niqab and the burqa are mostly worn by Muslim women who base their choice of clothing on strict interpreted verses from The Quran.1 There are also more mild interpretations of those verses that don't prescribe the wearing of face and eye covering clothing.2 The thought however which these verses propagate is that the covering of the body withholds men from a lustful disposition towards the regarded wearers.
 And this goes with the women that are more strict in the Islamic doctrine thus also for the face and the eyes (with the burqa).
-In the end these women wear their niqab and their burqa to carry with them (the approval of) Allah and also to propagate (their belief in) Allah.
+In the end these women wear their niqabs and their burqas to carry with them (the approval of) Allah and also to propagate (their belief in) Allah.

 Now Islamism and Levinasism are not movements of thought that shall evidently be brought together.
-So who embraces Islam and rejects Levinas shall not find himself / herself placed in the above described paradox.
-However who wants to unite both movements of thought will need to propagate Allah as the alterity in his / her face and eyes.
+So those embracing Islam and rejecting Levinas shall not find themselves placed in the above described paradox.
+However those wanting to unite both movements of thought will need to propagate Allah as the alterity in their faces and eyes.